1920 Rochester Jeffersons season

 The 1920 Rochester Jeffersons season was the franchise's inaugural season in the American Professional Football Association (APFA) and thirteenth as an American football team.
 The Jeffersons entered 1920 coming off a six-win, two-loss, two-tie (6–2–2) record in the New York Pro Football League (NYPFL) where it lost the championship game to the Buffalo Prospects.
 Several representatives from another professional football league, the Ohio League, wanted to form a new national league, and thus the APFA was created.

 Ownership, roster, and coaching nearly stayed the same for the 1920 season.
 The team opened the season with a 10–0 victory over the non-APFA All-Buffalo.
 The only time the Jeffersons played a game against an APFA team was week six, when they lost to the Buffalo All-Americans.
 The team ended with a 6–3–2 record, which was good enough for them to finish sixth place in the final standings.
 The sportswriter Bruce Copeland compiled the 1920 All-Pro list, but no players from the Jeffersonss were on it.
 As of 2012, no player from the 1920 Rochester Jeffersons has been enshrined in the Pro Football Hall of Fame.

+The Jeffersons' 66–0 defeat of Fort Porter remains the largest regular season shutout victory in league history, albeit being against a non-league team.